richelbilderbeek/teaching/docs/papers/flat_course_fee/appendix.md

   empirical evidence from public colleges in Georgia, USA."
   International Journal of Education Economics and Development 10.1 (2019): 1-21.
-- `[Howarth et al., 2016]` Howarth, Jason Paul, et al. "Learner motivation for MOOC registration and the role of MOOCs as a university ‘taster’."
-International Journal of Lifelong Education 35.1 (2016): 74-85.
-- `[Ketel et al., 2016]` Ketel, Nadine, et al. "Tuition fees and sunk‐cost effects."
-The Economic Journal 126.598 (2016): 2342-2362.

 <!-- markdownlint-enable MD013 -->